-3. SLICE OUTPUT ENERGY SCHEDULING REQUIREMENTS(08/15/08 Version)
+3. SOER SCHEDULING REQUIREMENTS

-3.1 Schedule submissions to Power Services will primarily be via Power Services approved electronic methods, which may include specific interfaces.
-However, other Power Services’ agreed-upon submission methods (verbal, fax, etc.) are acceptable if electronic systems are temporarily not available.
-Transmission scheduling arrangements are handled under separate agreements/provisions with the designated transmission provider, and may not necessarily be the same requirements as Power Services’ scheduling arrangements.

-3.2 Schedules of Slice Output Energysubmitted to Power Services by «Customer Name» shall comply with Delivery Limits established in the Slice Computer Application.
+3.1 SOER schedules, as represented by «Customer Name»’s E-Tags, submitted to Power Services by «Customer Name» shall not exceed the SOE Limits established in the POCSA during any Scheduling Hour.

-3.3 The timeline within which Power Services shall approve or deny «Customer Name»’s Delivery Requests, as represented by «Customer Name»’s electronic tags, shall conform to Power Services’ then current preschedule and real-time scheduling guidelines as specified in section 4 of this exhibit.
+3.2 The timeline within which Power Services shall approve or deny «Customer Name»’s SOER schedules, as represented by «Customer Name»’s E-Tags, shall conform to Power Services’ scheduling guidelines as specified in sections 3 and 4 of this exhibit.

-3.3.1 For the purpose of approving requests for deliveries of Slice Output Energy, Power Services shall approve electronic tags, as described in section 3.3.2 below, that «Customer Name» submits to Power Services consistent with section 3.2 above prior to the applicable Power Services scheduling deadline, as specified in section 4 of this exhibit.

-3.3.2 Electronic tags submitted to Power Services shall: (1) identify BPA as the generation providing entity, (2) identify «Customer Name» as first downstream purchasing-selling entity, (3) identify hourly energy amounts in MWh, and (4) maintain all data consistent with applicable industry standards.
+3.2.1 SOER E-Tags shall: (1) identify Power Services as the generation providing entity, (2) identify «Customer Name» as first downstream purchasing-selling entity, (3) identify hourly energy amounts in MWh, and (4) maintain all data consistent with applicable industry standards.

-3.3.3 Power Services shall have the sole discretion to accept or deny electronic tags that «Customer Name» submits to Power Services after the applicable Power Services’ scheduling deadline set forth in section 4 of this exhibit, regardless of the reason for the late submission, and regardless of submission method (electronic, verbal, fax, etc.).

-3.3.4 Changes to tagged energy amounts required by the Balancing Authority for maintaining system reliability, as determined by the responsible Balancing Authority, shall be implemented by Power Services and «Customer Name» at the time of such notification by the Balancing Authority.
+3.2.2 Changes to SOER E-Tags required by a Balancing Authority for maintaining system reliability, as determined by the responsible Balancing Authority, shall be implemented by Power Services and «Customer Name» at the time of such notification by the Balancing Authority.

-3.4 «Customer Name» shall be responsible for verifying the sum of its hourly tagged and non-tagged (e.g., transmission loss schedules, etc., that are not tagged) energy amounts is equal to its Delivery Request, as described in section 7 of Exhibit M, for each Scheduling Hour.
+3.3 «Customer Name» shall verify the sum of its hourly tagged and non-tagged (e.g., transmission loss schedules, etc., that are not tagged) energy amounts is equal to its SOER amounts, pursuant to section 7 of Exhibit L, for each Scheduling Hour.

-3.4.1 «Customer Name» shall have the right to submit adjusted Customer Inputs to Power Services, pursuant to section 4.1 of this exhibit, in order to alter the associated Simulated Output Energy Schedules within established Delivery Limits, such that «Customer Name»’s Delivery Request is made equal to the sum of its tagged and non-tagged energy amounts for each Scheduling Hour.
+3.3.1 «Customer Name» shall have the right to submit adjusted Customer Inputs to Power Services, pursuant to section 4 of this exhibit, in order to alter the associated Simulated Output Energy Schedules within established SOE Limits, such that «Customer Name»’s SOER amounts is made equal to the sum of its tagged and non-tagged energy amounts for each Scheduling Hour.

-3.4.2 For each Scheduling Hour, the amount «Customer Name»’s hourly tagged and non-tagged energy amount is in excess of its Delivery Request shall be subject to the UAI Charge for energy, and the amount «Customer Name»’s hourly tagged and non-tagged energy amount is less than its Delivery Request shall be forfeited.
+3.3.2 For each Scheduling Hour, the amount that «Customer Name»’s hourly tagged and non-tagged energy is in excess of its SOER amount shall be subject to the Unauthorized Increase Charge for energy.
+For each Scheduling Hour, the amount that «Customer Name»’s hourly tagged and non-tagged energy is less than its SOER amount shall be forfeited, subject to any charges in BPA’s applicable Wholesale Power Rate Schedules and GRSPs.

-3.4.3 Electronic tag and Delivery Request mismatches that result from Balancing Authority reliability required actions shall not be subject to penalty if such required reliability action is implemented by the Balancing Authority less than 30 minutes prior to the start of the Scheduling Hour in which the mismatch occurs.
+3.3.3 SOER E-Tag and SOER amount mismatches that result from Balancing Authority reliability required actions shall not be subject to penalty if such required reliability action is implemented by the Balancing Authority less than 30 minutes prior to the start of the Scheduling Hour in which the mismatch occurs.

-4. SCHEDULING DEADLINES(08/15/08 Version)
+3.3.4 Unless otherwise mutually agreed, all «Customer Name» preschedule SOER E-Tags will be submitted according to NERC instructions and deadlines for E-Tagging, as specified or modified by the Balancing Authority and WECC.

+4. CUSTOMER INPUT AND BOS FLEX SUBMISSION DEADLINE